 Range of injunctive relief available.
 Courts in the U.S. have power to enjoin any action necessary to preserve the status quo of the parties prior to final judgment.
 Courts may also enjoin a party from transferring money or property outside the United States, but only if the party seeking the injunction claims a lien or equitable interest in the money or property.
 Grupo Mexicano de Desarrollo v.
 All.
 Bond Fund, 527 U.S. 308 (1999) (assets could not be frozen where no lien or equitable interest was claimed); Deckert v.
 Indep.
 Shares Corp., 311 U.S. 282 (1940) (freezing assets was allowed as a reasonable measure to preserve the status quo pending a final determination of the plaintiff's equitable claims).
 Courts are also empowered to order many types of prejudgment remedies.
 Fed.
 R. Civ.
 P. 64(a).
-These additional remedies, which may vary by jurisdiction, include arrest (taking a person into the custody of the court), attachment (taking property into the custody of the court), garnishment (ordering a third party that owes money to the defendant to return personal property to plaintiff), sequestration (removing property from possession of current possessor pending outcome of proceeding), and corresponding or equivalent remedies.
+These additional remedies, which may vary by jurisdiction, include arrest (taking a person into the custody of the court), attachment (taking property into the custody of the court), garnishment (ordering a third party that owes money to the defendant to set aside that money for the benefit of the plaintiff), replevin (order requiring defendant to return personal property to plaintiff), sequestration (removing property from possession of current possessor pending outcome of proceeding), and other corresponding or equivalent remedies.
 Fed.
 R. Civ.
 P. 64(b).